[Image courtesy of Adobe Stock]

 Sanofi has acknowledged the promise and perils of mRNA flu vaccines

 Sanofi, a prominent flu vaccine maker, has acknowledged both the challenges and the potential of mRNA technology for flu.
-In a presentation earlier this year, the company shared market research noting that health care professionals will likely be reluctant to adopt mRNA-based flu vaccines with storage requirements more stringent than standard refrigeration.
+In a presentation earlier in 2023, the company shared market research noting that health care professionals will likely be reluctant to adopt mRNA-based flu vaccines with storage requirements more stringent than standard refrigeration.
 Additional market research notes that just under 70% of health care providers and patients would be unlikely to use mRNA vaccines with triple the severe side effect burden compared to a standard dose of traditional flu vaccine.
+A 2022 study of more than 35,000 adults from nine countries found that the novelty of mRNA vaccine technology increased hesitancy compared to conventional vaccines.
+Since then, demand for mRNA-based COVID vaccines has continued to steeply drop.

 Graphic showing health care providers (HCPs) and consumers’ reluctance toward vaccines with three times as many severe side effects compared to the standard of care flu vaccine.
 Source: Sanofi Company Presentation.

-In addition to mRNA-based vaccine designs, Novavax is developing a next-generation flu vaccine, qNIV (NanoFlu), using a different approach.
-The company’s quadrivalent nanoparticle vaccine, which targets seasonal flu using recombinant technology, has successfully completed two phase 3 studies.
+In addition to mRNA-based vaccine designs, Novavax was developing a next-generation flu vaccine, qNIV (NanoFlu), using a different approach.
+The company’s quadrivalent nanoparticle vaccine, which targets seasonal flu using recombinant technology, successfully completed two phase 3 studies.
+The company, however, now only cites three products on its website — its authorized COVID-19 vaccine, a joint COVID/flu vaccine in phase 2 and a preclinical malaria vaccine.

 Company/Organization | Vaccine Name/ID | Description/Details | Phase & Study Details | Strains Covered (if specified) |